marianopeluso/MarianoPeluso/README.md

 🔗 [ORCID profile](https://orcid.org/0009-0009-8834-4740)

-I also contribute to independent editorial projects.
+I also contribute to an independent editorial project.

 📘 [Libertas Numeris](https://www.libertasnumeris.org) — an online magazine on economic sovereignty, freedom, and ideas.